The Gift of Your Time is Priceless-Arts & Crafts Companions Needed for Hospice!- Columbia City, IN

 Volunteers are needed to visit with patients and engage them in activities such as, playing music or singing, working on a craft project or sharing a special talent, or simply providing companionship through listening, talking, or holding a hand.
 Volunteers can provide respite care, allowing family members to take a much-needed break.

-There are also volunteer opportunities within the Great Lakes Caring office, assisting staff with mailing, filing, computer work and data entry, as well as other special projects.
+There are also volunteer opportunities within the Elara Caring office, assisting staff with mailing, filing, computer work and data entry, as well as other special projects.

 Hours are very flexible, weekdays, evenings or weekends.
 Typically, we ask that you would visit your assigned patient 1-2 hours per week, or offer 1-2 hours per week of work in the office.
 There is a 4 hour minimum requirement per month for all of our volunteers.